nandp1/Line-Tester-Analysis/README.md

 ```output2<-with(LxT,lineXtester(replication, line, tester, yield))
 ```

-> The result is displayed.
+> Results is displayed which can be copied and saved.